CalPoly-MLBio/CSC448_Spring2025/README.md

 - describe what algorithm you chose, how many clusters you got (big parameter! to pay attention to), calculate the Silhouette score
 - discuss whether you can readily identify a group of genes that changes expression patterns together

-4. Remove genes not of interest
+4. Remove genes not of interest (non-varying)

 While you used all 6,400 genes in your initial analysis, typically, genes that have not changed their expression substantially or are known not play a role in the process being investigated are removed to increase the statistical power of the test.
 That is why most studies actually focus on a subset of *highly variable genes*.